Sazar24/curriculum-vitae/CV.md

 \- automation developer (Python)
 \- front-end developer (JavaScript)
 In my code my main rule is to write it as clean and legible as possible.
-Currently I am most interested in python projects.
+Currently I am most interested in Python projects.

 ---
 ## Personal data